InverseInertia/deliberator-depetrifier/README.md

-# DD Arduino Tabletop Game Turn Clock
+# Arduino Tabletop Game Turn Clock
 ### Overview
 deliberator-depetrifier is an arduino project for a turn clock, intended for use with tabletop games with an arbitrary number of players.
 Still well in development.